 Why Has the Seller Countered?

 Counteroffers typically address things like changing the total consideration to be paid for the property to a higher price or increasing the size of the earnest money deposit.
 The seller might refuse to pay for certain reports or fees.

 Changing the closing or possession date is another common reason for a counteroffer, as is excluding or adding personal property from the contract.
 The seller might want to modify contingency time frames or have deposits released early.
 She might want to add amendments.

 It's also possible that the offer itself is basically fine, but the seller wants to fix a buyer's agent's mistake.

 How Many Counteroffers Are Typical?

 Just as a seller can submit a counteroffer to a buyer, a buyer can counter the seller's counter, which then becomes a counter-counteroffer or Buyer Counteroffer #1.
 There is no limit to the number of counteroffers that can go back and forth.

 Here's an example of five counters on a property that was listed at $415,000.
 The buyer had submitted a lowball offer of $400,000.
 This was the result:

-- Counteroffer #1 (from seller to buyer): Seller makes a counteroffer, asking bumping the sales price up to $412,000.
+- Counteroffer #1 (from the seller to buyer): Seller makes a counteroffer, asking bumping the sales price up to $412,000.
 They also agree to include the washer and dryer without warranty.

 - Buyer Counteroffer #1 (to seller): Buyer counters sales price to $405,000.
 They agree to the inclusion of the washer and dryer without warranty.

-- Seller Counteroffer #2 (to buyer): Seller counters sales price to $409,900.
+- Seller Counteroffer #2 (to the buyer): Seller counters sales price to $409,900.
 They exclude the washer and dryer from the sale, to make up for the lower sales price.

 - Buyer Counteroffer #2 (to seller): Buyer counters sales price to $407,500.
 Washer and dryer to remain as personal property.

-- Seller Counteroffer #3 (to buyer): Seller agrees to sales price of $407,500.
+- Seller Counteroffer #3 (to the buyer): Seller agrees to the sales price of $407,500.
 Refrigerator, washer, and dryer excluded from sale.